-Ointments or salves, and enchanted girdles, prominent in mediaeval accounts, are still in evidence as magical explanations for voluntary human to wolf transformations in Sabine Baring Gould's and Montague Summer's writing.
-This notion of sorcery co-exists with beliefs in lycanthropy as a punishment, a judgement of the gods, a curse; a sign of bestiality, or at worst, of cannibalism.
-Sabine Baring-Gould defines lycanthropy in 1865 in both magical and cannibalistic terms before turning to the notion of insanity: Truly it consists in a form of madness, such as may be found in most asylums' (p.
+Ointments or salves, and enchanted girdles are evidence of magical explanations for voluntary human to wolf transformations in Sabine Baring-Gould's and Montague Summers's accounts ('were-wolves are certain sorcerers, who hauing annoynted their bodyes, with ointment [...] and putting on a certaine girdel [...] seeme as wolues').
+14 This notion of sorcery co-exists with a belief in lycanthropy as a punishment, a judgement of the gods, a curse; a sign of bestiality, or at worst, of cannibalism.
+15 Sabine Baring-Gould defines lycanthropy in 1865 in both magical and cannibalistic terms before turning to the notion of insanity: 'Truly it consists in a form of madness, such as may be found in most asylums' (p.
 14).
-Summers further medicalises the condition, defining lycanthropy in 1933 as 'that mania or disease when the patient imagines himself to be a wolf, and under that savage delusion betrays all the bestial propensities of the wolf' (p.
+Summers further medicalises the condition, defining lycanthropy in 1933 as 'that mania or disease when the patient imagines himself to be a wolf' (p.
 2).

-Lycanthropy, then, supposedly existed in the mind, and undergoes a further dissociation from magic following the rise of psychoanalysis.
-The condition more commonly comes to represent the 'beast within' or everything animal that we have repressed in terms of our human nature.
-Freud was instrumental in rejecting sorcery as a cause, though he remained fascinated by early demonologies.
-He went on to write about the latent symbolism of wolves, associating them with a 'primal scene' of psychosexual development in his case history of the 'Wolf-Man' in 1914.
+Lycanthropy, then, supposedly existed in the mind; it had undergone a dissociation from magic, coming to represent the 'beast within' or everything animal that we have repressed in terms of our human nature.
+Freud was instrumental in rejecting sorcery, though he remained interested in early demonologies.
+16 He went on to write about the latent symbolism of wolves, associating them with a 'primal scene' of psychosexual development in his case history of the 'Wolf-Man' in 1914.
+17

-I depart from this focus on the individual psyche and argue instead that the history of werewolfism is inextricably bound up with humankind's treatment of wolves.
-Thus the popularity of the pamphlet, A Discourse Declaring the Damnable Life and Death of One Stubbe Peeter, A Most Wicked Sorcerer, who in the Likeness of a Wolf Committed Many Murders (1590) corresponds with campaigns that brought about the extinction of the wolf in England in the 1500s.
-14 Peter Stubbe (variously spelled Stump, Stumpf, or Stube), the werewolf of Bedburg, whose story is retold here is a seminal case.
-15 He was executed as a werewolf in Cologne in 1589.
+This history of werewolfism is important because I want to depart from these wellworn theories.
+I will argue instead that the history of werewolfism is inextricably bound up with humankind's treatment of wolves.
+The popular pamphlet, A Discourse Declaring the Damnable Life and Death of One Stubbe Peeter, A Most Wicked Sorcerer, who in the Likeness of a Wolf Committed Many Murders (1590), for example, corresponds with the extinction of the wolf in England in the 1500s.
+18 Peter Stubbe (variously spelled Stump, Stumpf, or Stube), the werewolf of Bedburg, whose story is retold here, is a seminal case.
+19 He was executed as a werewolf in Cologne in 1589.
 Following Stubbe's execution a likeness of a wolf was framed in wood and set above a pole which contained his severed head.
-The pole was placed through the wheel on which he had been tortured as a permanent monument to both the killing of the werewolf and the destruction of the wolf.16
+The pole was placed through the wheel on which he had been tortured as a permanent monument to both the killing of the werewolf and the destruction of the wolf.20 English monarchs had a large part to play in the eradication of the British wolf.

-The eradication of the British wolf is largely due to the campaigns of English monarchs.
 King Edgar, who reigned from 959 to 975, was the first monarch to set about cleansing and ridding the country of these ravenous creatures.
-It was thought that within four years of his campaigns no wolves would remain in Wales and England.
-Dead wolves were coveted as trophies in Anglo Saxon Britain and Edgar demanded that his Welsh subjects pay him 300 wolf skins a year; some criminals were encouraged to pay their debts in wolf tongues.
-English wolves were almost totally eradicated under the reign of Henry VII (1457-1509).
+It was thought that within four years of his campaigns no wolves would remain in Wales and England.21 Dead wolves were coveted as trophies in Anglo-Saxon Britain and Edgar demanded that his Welsh subjects pay him 300 wolf skins a year; some criminals were encouraged to pay their debts in wolf tongues.22 English wolves were almost totally eradicated under the reign of Henry VII (1457-1509).
 Wolves held out in Ireland until the 1700s (though they were extinct in Scotland by the late 1600s).
-British and Irish wolves were exterminated much earlier than wolves across Europe the total extinction of which did not occur until the 1800s.
+23 British and Irish wolves were exterminated much earlier than wolves across Europe, the complete extinction of which did not occur until the 1800s.